Wildcare Grants Assessment Committee

 Donations to Wildcare Tasmania are managed in accordance with our status as a Registered Environmental Organisation and Registered Charity.
 Grant applications are invited from Wildcare volunteer groups and organisational partners.
 Applications are assessed by the Wildcare Nature Conservation Committee, who are a group of highly qualified people who are passionate about Tasmania’s wild places and wildlife.
 This governance process means that donors are able to claim a tax deduction for donations.

-The following people are members of the Wildcare Nature Conservation Fund Committee:
+The following people are members of the Wildcare Grants Assessment Committee:

 Leslie Frost (Chair)